 As a freelance model, it is imperative to have your own personal website.
 Not a “Modeling” Facebook page, not a link to your “Model Mayhem” portfolio, not a Tumblr account with all of your cell-phone photos on it… your own personal website; i.e. “www.YourName.com.”

 Now, this is not to say that you can’t use your Facebook, ModelMayhem, or Tumblr account as a means to network, market yourself, and find freelance modeling jobs… those are all great avenues to do so.
 However a professional, official website reflects upon you in many ways.
 There are plenty of models who don’t bother taking this step.
 If those models are applying for the same job as you (sending their Facebook link), and you are applying with a link to your actual website… how much more professional do you look by comparison?
 These small yet important details can definitely give you the edge in booking modeling jobs over your competitors.

-We will be adding TONS more posts on how to become a freelance model… Keep checking back, or simply subscribe to our free newsletter (below), and we will keep you posted on all of our new content! xoxo
+We will be adding TONS more posts on how to become a freelance model… Keep checking back, or simply subscribe to our free newsletter (there is a sign-up box at the top of our website), and we will keep you posted on all of our new content! xoxo

 Still have more modeling questions?
 Head back to our advice page to browse the other topics we have covered!